sushmitha4-cloud/DataScienceProjects/Jimmy Wrangler - Project1/README.md

 Taiwan pollution data : https://www.kaggle.com/phlinhng/air-quality

 Please note that : We used only 2014 and 2015 datasets, as the data for those years was our scope bound to.
+Also, raw data is not available in project folder strucutre under the raw data, because of the size of the files.

 # Raw Data Processing